+Do you love fishing?
 A trip to Boocksee is enough to raise your spirits, as it is one of the best places to fish and have fun.
 Fishing is one activity that makes you respect your outdoor surroundings and challenge your patience.

 See related: Must-Try: German Street Food!

-9 Take a Trip to Teufelssee bei Thelkow Germany
+9. Take a Trip to Teufelssee bei Thelkow Germany

-Lastly on our list of the best things to do in Marlow and surrounding areas, is a tour to Teufelsee bei Thelkow.
+Lastly, on our list of the best things to do in Marlow and surrounding areas is a tour to Teufelsee bei Thelkow.
 This is a nature reserve that spans over 2.4 hectares and has its origins in the ice age.
 It is located in Berlin’s Grunewald, a large forest region to the city’s west.

-On the northern shore, the lake is part of the Teufelsfenn nature reserve.
+On the northern shore, the lake is part of the Teufelsfenn Nature Reserve.
 The Teufelsberg, built from the rubble and ruins of WW II, is located to the northeast.
-And, the remains of the US listening station can be seen here.
+And the remains of the US listening station can be seen here.

 Since there is no infrastructure around the lake, those who want to swim should bring their picnic gear.
 Note: In the Teufelssee, dogs are not permitted to bathe.

 The Teufelssee is a frozen lake with no outlet.
 It’s part of the Teufelssee-Pechsee-Barssee-Rinne, an ice-age meltwater pipe.
-Bitterling is an uncommon fish species that live in the lake.
-Groundwater is continually being pumped to the Teufelssee, which has had so little water for years.
+Bitterling is an uncommon fish species that lives in the lake.
+Groundwater is continually pumped to the Teufelssee, which has had so little water for years.

 Things to Do in Marlow at Night